-Sensitivity Analysis
+Sensitivity analysis

-A 10 per cent strengthening of the Australian dollar against the following currencies at 30 June would have increased/ (decreased) equity and pre-tax profit or loss by the amounts shown below.
+A 10 per cent strengthening of the Australian dollar against the following currencies at 30 June would have increased / (decreased) equity and pre-tax profit or loss by the amounts shown below.
 The analysis assumes that all other variables, in particular interest rates, remain constant.
 The analysis is performed on the same basis for 2014.

-CONSOLID ATED

-PROFIT

-EFFECT IN THOUSANDS OF AUD (\$'000) EQUITY OR (LOSS)
+Consolidated

-30 June 2015
+Effect in thousands of AUD (\$'000) 30 June 2015 Equity Profit or (loss)

 USD - (5,755)

-30 June 2014
+30 June 2014 USD - (4,200)

-USD (4,200)